 This training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-You will be eligible to take the American Board of Internal Medicine's subspecialty examination in hematology/oncology upon completion of the fellowship.
+Upon completion of the fellowship, you will be eligible to take the American Board of Internal Medicine's subspecialty examination in hematology and medical oncology.

-The Hematology/Oncology Fellowship at Mayo Clinic Arizona began in 2006.
-It is anticipated that one fellow will complete training in this program annually.
+The Hematology/Oncology Fellowship at Mayo Clinic in Phoenix/Scottsdale, Arizona, began in 2006.
+We anticipate that two trainees will complete this program annually.